The Garden of Light and Darkness - Part 1

 "Hello?"

 Another button is pressed, and the two large doors swing open silently.
-No philosophers in the world, not even God’s so-called omnipotence, could have prepared me for the sight that parades in.
-Past me streams an endless throng of little girls, decked out in every glaring color variation and then some, in the form of airy ballet dresses.
-On their backs are plastic wings, some transparent, some colored, bouncing and hopping with each of their dance steps.
+No philosopher of this world, nor even God's so-called omnipotence, could have prepared me for the sight that floods in.
+An endless procession of little girls streams past, decked out gaudily in every conceivable color combination—and then some—in the form of airy ballet dresses.
+On their backs, they've affixed plastic wings—some transparent, others colored—that bounce and flutter with each dancing step.
 Behind them strides an older woman with far more dignity.
-Her dress is the deepest purple, and she too has wings.
-They rise and unfold like something alive, driven by some unseen mechanism.
+Her gown is deepest purple, yet she too has wings.
+They rise and unfold as if alive, powered by some unseen mechanism.
 No cheap Chinese junk.
-The wing surface reflects the entire color spectrum in an algorithm impossible to predict.
-By her hand, she leads two little girls so small they strictly speaking need to be guided, or their stumbling feet would get nowhere, winged little fairies or not.
-Behind the goddess of dignity trails a line of teenage girls.
-They, too, have adorned themselves with more advanced wings and, for that matter, a more sophisticated color combination in their attire.
-They pass by tripping along, and I can’t help but once more be struck dumb by the bounce of youthful breasts.
-Three times I’ve lost my breath.
-The streaming chaos.
-The goddess’s dignity.
-And firm teenage breasts hidden behind a thin layer of clothing, just that.
+The wing surfaces reflect the entire color spectrum in unpredictable algorithmic patterns.
+By the hand, she leads two girls so small they must strictly speaking be shepherded—otherwise, their toddling feet would get nowhere, no matter how winged these little fairies might be.
+Behind the goddess of dignity trails a retinue of teenage girls.
+They too have adorned themselves with more elaborate wings and, for that matter, more sophisticated color schemes in their attire.
+Tripping past they go, and I cannot help but be paralyzed once more by the bounce of voluptuous breasts.
+Three times I've lost my breath: the incoming chaos, the goddess's dignity, and the firm teenage breasts concealed behind mere wisps of fabric.

 In the garden, they set about arranging themselves as only women can.
-With an efficiency from some unknown method, everything seems to happen at once.
-Tables are decked.
-Cloths are laid out.
-After the tables are decked, of course, not any of the girls.
-Fruit platters are brought out.
-There are punch bowls with vast amounts of juice.
-Well, it’s needed, for these kids are running themselves ragged.
-A girl in green suddenly comes up to me.
-She holds up her flat hand and blows with all her might, so a cloud of glitter dust hits me square in the face.
+With efficiency from some unknown method, everything appears to happen simultaneously.
+Tables are covered.
+Cloths are laid out—on the tables, of course, not the girls.
+Fruit platters appear.
+There are punch bowls brimming with juice.
+Well, it’s needed—these kids are about to run themselves ragged.
+A girl in green suddenly approaches me.
+She holds out a flat hand and blows with all her might, sending a cloud of glitter dust straight into my face.

 No doubt about that.

-I don’t know any of these people, and the involvement of little kids makes things even more dubious, simply because of the accusations that could be thrown around.
+I know none of these people, and the involvement of small children makes things even more dubious—simply due to the accusations that could be flung around.
 If you invite men straight from the city, you never know what they might do.
-Suddenly they’re arguing, suddenly they’re riled up, and before you know it, you’re knocked down by a broken bottle.
-What women might do, I’m even less sure of.
-Maybe they steal things here and there.
-So I’ve made sure to hide my writings in a place they’d never find, unless they were from the terror unit with advanced search equipment.
-Whatever else they might take, I frankly don’t care.
-Now, at any rate, both house and garden are filled with complete strangers, and a completely insane racket of kids to boot.
+Suddenly they're arguing, suddenly they're riled up, and before you know it, you're knocked down with a broken bottle.
+What women might get up to, I'm even less certain of.
+Maybe they'll steal things here and there.
+That's why I've taken care to hide my writings where they'll never find them—unless they're from the terrorism unit with advanced search equipment.
+What else they might take, I frankly couldn't care less.
+Right now, at any rate, both house and garden are filled with complete strangers to me—and, on top of it all, an absolutely insane racket of youthful shrieking.

-My suspicions are soon confirmed when I’m unexpectedly caught alone in the kitchen.
-They’re not what they claim to be.
-Kind nursery aunts?
+My suspicions are soon confirmed as I unwittingly find myself cornered alone in the kitchen.
+They are not what they pretend to be.
+Kind nursery school aunties?
 An orphanage?
 To hell with all that.

-It’s a redheaded teenager who’s now cornered me, having hoisted herself onto the kitchen counter after a quick glance behind her.
-She looks exactly like a young Nicola Roberts, pointed canines included.
-A diva from the pop band Girls Aloud, popular about sixty years ago, but unknown today unless someone shares my exquisite taste and sense of refinement regarding beauty and the feminine.
+It's a red-haired teenager who's now backed me into a corner after hoisting herself onto the kitchen counter with a quick glance behind her.
+She looks exactly like a young Nicola Roberts—sharp canine teeth included.
+A pop diva from Girls Aloud, a band popular some sixty years ago that no one remembers today unless they happen to share my exquisite taste and refined sensibility regarding beauty and femininity.

-“Want to see some pussy?” says Nicola Roberts.
-She opens the hollow of her dress by parting her thighs and quickly pulls a thin thong aside to reveal a completely smooth, hairless sex.
+"Wanna see some pussy?" says Nicola Roberts.
+Spreading her thighs, she parts the void in her dress and swiftly tugs aside a thin thong to reveal a completely smooth, hairless sex.

-I make sure to look down for a noticeable time, partly to reassure her, partly to take in and memorize every detail, including the small bumps on one side of the bulging, tight lips.
+I make sure to stare down for a noticeable length of time—partly to reassure her, partly to absorb and memorize every detail, including the tiny bumps on one side of those plump, taut lips.

 "Interesting."